ThatsNasu/Ansi/README.md

 ## How to use
-Check out the [Getting started](https://github.com/thatsnasu/Ansi/wiki/Getting-started) section (coming soon).
+Check out the [Getting started](https://github.com/thatsnasu/Ansi/wiki/Getting-started) section.

 ## Some words about my Motivation